griffithlab/rnabio.org/_posts/0009-06-01-Team_Assignment_Alignment-Answers.md

 ```

 #### Trim provided data
-Create a new folder for trimmed data and run flexbar to trim for adaptor and read ends
+Create a new folder for trimmed data and run fastp to trim for adaptor and read ends

 ```bash
 cd $RNA_HOME/team_exercise